Anna Harvey (social scientist): Research

-Judicial Decisionmaking
+Judicial decisionmaking

 In a series of articles and the book, A Mere Machine: The Supreme Court, Congress, and American Democracy, Harvey explored the responsiveness of Supreme Court decisions to congressional preferences.
 Harvey reported evidence indicating that, even in constitutional cases, the U.S. Supreme Court defers to congressional preferences, in particular to the preferences of majorities in the House of Representatives (the chamber that originates both impeachment and appropriations actions).

 Harvey also found that the Court's rejection of congressionally-enacted restrictions on campaign spending led to increases in the conservatism of state and congressional legislators, and that the Supreme Court's strike of the public accommodations protections in the 1875 Civil Rights Law led to weight losses for Black Civil Army veterans in states without state-level public accommodations statutes, but not for white Civil Army veterans (with Emily A. West).

-In Judicial Decision-Making: A Coursebook (with Tom Clark, Barry Friedman, Allison Larsen, Margaret H. Lemos, and Andrew Martin), Harvey and co-authors integrated approaches to judicial decision-making drawn from both the social sciences and from legal thought.
+In Judicial Decision-Making: A Coursebook (with Tom S. Clark, Barry Friedman, Allison Larsen, Margaret H. Lemos, and Andrew D. Martin), Harvey and co-authors integrated approaches to judicial decision-making drawn from both the social sciences and from legal thought.

-Criminal Justice
+Criminal justice

 Since the founding of the Public Safety Lab in 2017, Harvey's work has been in the area of criminal justice.
 One project explored the role of financial incentives in law enforcement, finding that law enforcement in the province of Saskatchewan was responsive to a discontinuity in the rules allocating the distribution of traffic ticket revenue.
 Another project investigated racial disparities in law enforcement, finding that litigation leading to affirmative action plans in law enforcement reduced racial disparities in crime victimization.
 A project on racial disparities in criminal appeals found that intermediate appellate court judges in New York State serving on all-white panels were significantly less likely to rule in favor of Black defendants in their reappointment terms.